sajjadpaknia/Whatsapp-web-clone---HTML---CSS/README.md

 # Whatsapp web (clone)

-Google today needs to change a bit.
+Whatsapp today needs to change a bit.
 I was interested in changing this social network a bit.
 Click [here](https://sajjadpaknia.github.io/Whatsapp-web-clone---HTML---CSS/) to see the demo.

 ### Technologies